Everything PR News

 • Updated investor disclosure considerations for public operators

-What Schedule III Would Not Change
+What Schedule III Does Not Change

-• Interstate commerce prohibitions would remain
+• Interstate commerce prohibitions

-• Federal employment drug testing requirements would not be directly affected
+• Federal employment drug testing requirements

-• Existing criminal cases or prior convictions would not be addressed
+• Existing criminal cases or prior convictions

 Marketing Implications for Medical Cannabis Operators

 FDA pathway communications.
-Operators pursuing FDA approval for cannabis-based drug products may operate under regulatory frameworks more familiar to pharmaceutical communicators.
+Operators pursuing FDA approval for cannabis-based drug products now operate under regulatory frameworks more familiar to pharmaceutical communicators.
 This opens medical affairs, clinical communications, and patient communications channels.

 Investor communications.
 Public medical cannabis operators have material new disclosure considerations around tax positioning, capital structure, and forward guidance.